achbaa/Simple-Python-Scripts/[OPTIONAL] Env Set-up/README.md

   - ChatGPT can only remember so many things!
 Try to be as clear and modular as possible with your asks while providing context where necessary.

 - **BE PERSISTENT**
   - ChatGPT considerably lessens the learning curve to code; however, it does not take away the learning entirely.
-Odds are your solution / what you want won't be able to be created in one shot.
+Odds are that your solution and what you want won't be able to be created in one shot (yet).
 Be patient and keep trying!

 ---